-be safe, non-toxic and effective;

-otherwise meet applicable regulatory standards;

-receive the necessary regulatory approvals;

-develop into commercially viable drugs;

-be manufactured or produced economically and on a large scale;

-be successfully marketed;

-be reimbursed by government and private insurers; and

-achieve customer acceptance.
+- o be safe, non-toxic and effective; - otherwise meet applicable regulatory standards; - receive the necessary regulatory approvals; - develop into commercially viable drugs; - be manufactured or produced economically and on a large scale; - o be successfully marketed; - o be reimbursed by government and private insurers; and - achieve customer acceptance.

-In addition, third parties may preclude us from marketing our drugs through enforcement of their proprietary rights that we are not aware of, or third parties may succeed in marketing equivalent or superior drug products.
+In addition, third parties may preclude us from marketing our drugs through enforcement of their proprietary rights, that we are not aware of, or third parties may succeed in marketing equivalent or superior drug products.
 Our failure to develop safe, commercially viable drugs would have a material adverse effect on our business, financial condition and results of operations.

-Most of our immediately foreseeable future revenues are contingent upon grants and contracts from the United States government and collaborative and license agreements and we may not achieve sufficient revenues from these agreements to attain profitability.
+Most of our immediately foreseeable future revenues are contingent upon grants and contracts from the United States government, and collaborative and license agreements and we may not achieve sufficient revenues from these agreements to attain profitability.

-Until and unless we successfully make a product, our ability to generate revenues will largely depend on our ability to enter into additional collaborative agreements, strategic alliances, research grants, contracts and license agreements with third parties and maintain the agreements we currently have in place.
-Substantially all of our revenues for the years ended December 31, 2005, 2004 and 2003, respectively, were derived from revenues related to grants, contracts and license agreements.
-Our current revenue is derived from contract work being performed for the NIH under two major grants which are scheduled to expire in September 2006 and contracts with the U.S. Army which expire in September 2006 and December 2007.
+Until and unless we successfully make a product, our ability to generate revenues will largely depend on our ability to enter into additional collaborative and license agreements with third parties and maintain the agreements we currently have in place.
+Substantially all of our revenues for the years ended December 31, 2004, 2003 and 2002, respectively, were derived from revenues related to grants, contracts and license agreements.
+We will receive little or no revenues under our collaborative agreements if our collaborators' research, development or marketing efforts are unsuccessful, or if our agreements are terminated early.
+Additionally, if we do not enter into new collaborative agreements, we will not receive future revenues from new sources.
+Our future revenue is substantially dependent on the continuing grant and contract work being performed for the NIH under two major grants which expire in September 2006, the U.S. Army which expires at the end of December 2007, and a new contract with the U.S. Army which is funded through the United States Air Force and expires in October 2006.
 These agreements are for specific work to be performed under the agreements and could only be canceled by the other party thereto for non-performance.

-We may not earn significant milestone payments under our existing collaborative agreements until our collaborators have advanced products into clinical testing, which may not occur for many years, if at all.
+Several factors will affect our future receipt of revenues from collaborative arrangements, including the amount of time and effort expended by our collaborators, the timing of the identification of useful drug targets and the timing of the discovery and development of drug candidates.
+Under our existing agreements, we may not earn significant milestone payments until our collaborators have advanced products into clinical testing, which may not occur for many years, if at all.